ChaosProfit/Magic-Assistant/README.md

 be integrated.
 If you want to use a llm which has not been integrated yet, you can integrate it yourself in the magic_assistant/model/llm directory.

+## pip
+Execute "pip3 install magic_assistant" to install directly.
+Python is newer than 3.10.
+## docker
+The Magic-Assistant docker image has already installed the python dependencies and Magic-Assistant and starts up in restful_api mode.
+If you want to use it in cli mode, you can execute "docker exec -ti $docker_name /bin/bash" and execute "python3 -m magic_assistant.main $ args".
-## metal
+## compile source
 1, Setup your own python environment, require python3.10+.
 For example, execute "conda create -n mojing python=3.10" in shell;
 2, Install python packages.
 In shell, cd to the directory of Magic-Assistant and execute " pip3 install -e .".
-## docker
-The Magic-Assistant docker image has already installed the python dependencies and Magic-Assistant and starts up in restful_api mode.
-If you want to use it in cli mode, you can execute "docker exec -ti $docker_name /bin/bash" and execute "python3 -m magic_assistant.main $ args".

 # usage
 Magic-Assistant supports two usage types: cli and restful_api.
 If you want to use or test Magic-Assistant in shell, choose the